Introduction

 Interim and Emergency Suspension

-- Interim Suspension: In situations of potential code violations where there is reasonable cause to believe a student's alleged behavior or action and/or continued presence at NYIT College of Osteopathic Medicine poses a clear and present danger to the health, safety, or general welfare of individuals, the campus community, or continuance of normal NYIT College of Osteopathic Medicine functions, the Associate Dean of Student Administration (or designee) will temporarily restrict a student from specific university facilities including, but not limited to, buildings, classrooms, and clinical sites, or temporarily suspend the student from New York Tech for an interim period of time pending disciplinary proceedings.
-Such situations may involve emergency, medical, mental, or some other chronic matter, including but not limited to physical assault, harassment and/or bullying, sexual assault or misconduct, hazing, possession of firearms, explosives, weapons, felony drug possession, and other acts of a similar nature that threaten or have the potential to threaten the health and/or safety of individuals and/or the property of New York Tech.
+- Interim Suspension: In situations of potential code violations where there is reasonable cause to believe a student's alleged behavior or action and/or continued presence at NYIT College of Osteopathic Medicine poses a clear and present danger to the health, safety, or general welfare of individuals, the campus community, or continuance of normal NYIT College of Osteopathic Medicine functions, the Associate Dean of Student Administration (or designee) will temporarily restrict a student from specific university facilities including, but not limited to, buildings, classrooms, and clinical sites, or temporarily suspend the student from NYITCOM for an interim period of time pending disciplinary proceedings.
+Such situations may involve emergency, medical, mental, or some other chronic matter, including but not limited to physical assault, harassment and/or bullying, sexual assault or misconduct, hazing, possession of firearms, explosives, weapons, felony drug possession, and other acts of a similar nature that threaten or have the potential to threaten the health and/or safety of individuals and/or the property of the university.
 The Associate Dean of Student Administration (or designee) may require specific evaluations to take place.
 Outside evaluations are conducted at the expense of the student.

 - Emergency Suspension: In situations not necessarily involving potential code violations, but where there is reasonable cause to believe a student's alleged behavior or action and/or continued presence at NYIT College of Osteopathic Medicine poses a clear and present danger to the health, safety, or general welfare of individuals, the campus community, continuance of NYIT College of Osteopathic Medicine functions, or university property, the Associate Dean of Student Administration (or designee) will temporarily restrict a student from specific facilities including buildings, classrooms, and clinical sites, or temporarily suspend the student from NYIT College of Osteopathic Medicine for an interim period of time pending an evaluation of that student's well-being by an outside licensed practitioner and/or the Office of Student Administration.
 The Associate Dean of Student Administration (or designee) may require specific evaluations to take place.
 Outside evaluations are conducted at the expense of the student.